bronnie313/phaneroo-men-gather/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank every one of you for the constant hard work and dedication.
+I would like to thank Cindy Shin the author of the Uer interface design, thank you for the constant hard work and dedication.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>